aradhana14nov/MariaDB-Operator-Playground/tutorials/grafana-operator.md

 ```

-Step 8:Create below CR which will create Instance of Grafana Datasources :
+Step 8: Create below yaml definition of the Custom Resource to create Instance of Grafana Datasources :

 ```execute
 cat <<'EOF' > prometheus-datasources.yaml